Blog - Commercial

 It’s no coincidence that these suburbs are all close to institutions such as the University of Sydney and UTS.
 They’re also increasingly well serviced by public transport.

-It’s likely we’ll see more diverse office spaces and conversions popping up.
+We’ll likely see more diverse office spaces and conversions popping up.
 Sydney is on its way to becoming more intuitively designed, utilising space to maximise potential, rather than stockpiling white elephants.

 Sydney still has a long way to go before it can be internationally recognised as a breeding ground for startups.
 But the wheels are in motion for development in the years to come.

 TGC has access to a variety of office spaces for rent and for sale in Sydney and an experienced team of commercial real estate agents who are happy to answer any of your property-related questions.
 Contact us or call on 1300 458 800.